shadolee/CFA-Project-Directory/README.md

 [LambTown Message Board](https://github.com/shadolee/CFA-LambTown): a forum where users can signup/login, post messages, read other user messages and make comments on those messages.
 Created using Ruby on Rails.

 [Hartl Forum Project](https://github.com/shadolee/sample_app): following the well known Michael Hartl Ruby on Rails Tutorial Book, an application is created as a messaging board.
-Similar to functionality to LambTown, this application has less reliance on Ruby Gems asmost of the functionality is coded from scratch.
+Similar functionality to LambTown, this application has less reliance on Ruby Gems as most of the functionality that could be provided by gems is coded from scratch.

 [Rails Blog](https://github.com/shadolee/Rails-Basic-Blog): a Ruby on Rails application, where users can create an account, make blog posts and comment on other posts.